PyO3/pyo3/guide/src/module.md

 ## Python submodules

-You can create a module hierarchy within a single extension module by using [`PyModule.add_submodule()`]({{#PYO3_DOCS_URL}}/pyo3/prelude/struct.PyModule.html#method.add_submodule).
+You can create a module hierarchy within a single native module by using [`PyModule.add_submodule()`]({{#PYO3_DOCS_URL}}/pyo3/prelude/struct.PyModule.html#method.add_submodule).
 For example, you could define the modules `parent_module` and `parent_module.child_module`.